freecoder11/Gideon-ogunbanjo/README.md

 - 👋 Hi, I’m @Deji-ogunbanjo
 - 👀 I’m interested in ...
 Artificial Intelligence
 - 🌱 I’m currently learning ...
 Python, R and C++
 - 💞️ I’m looking to collaborate on ...
-Different projects to benefit the society as a whole
+Different projects to benefit the Tech society and gain experience in the tech sector as a whole
 - 📫 How to reach me ...E-mail: dejiogunbanjo9@gmail.com

 <!---